Albert Fontenay: The young old man

-On 15 August, at Edinburgh, Fontenay wrote (to Nau) that James VI was intelligent, perceptive, and well-educated.
+On 15 August, while staying with the court musician James Lauder in Edinburgh, Fontenay wrote (to Nau) that James VI was intelligent, perceptive, and well-educated.
 He was however timid and lacked courtly manners.
 He thought that James was as yet unaware of the comparative lack of wealth of the Scottish crown, that he had made bad choices in his favourite courtiers, and was more interested in hunting and pastime than his proper business.
 James was a "young old man", the original word order was "vieulx ieune homme", avoiding his political duty as if he heard the "sirens of Socrates".
 This was a reference to the education of Alcibiades from Plato's Symposium.

 Fontenay thought the king was at risk, and reminded him of a story from French history, how the kings of the "race of Clovis" or Merovingian dynasty sent their spare heirs to be monks in monasteries.
 Fontenay was trying to persuade James to make an agreement with his mother.
 James later described seeing a letter of Mary to Fontenay, which suggested that if James failed to agree terms, and she regained power in Scotland, he would have only the Lordship of Darnley.

 Fontenay's letters of August 15 were written in cipher and he mentions his difficulty with composing notes and a text for ciphering and his need for an assistant.
 The texts were deciphered for Claude Nau and Mary by Jérôme Pasquier.
 Nau wrote that the letter came to him via France, and there was a long delay before it was deciphered.
 Fontenay's description of the king is not accurate on every point.
 He wrote that James disliked and avoided the courtly arts of dance and music, but there are records of his dancing lessons with William Hudson, patronage of musicians, and the purchase of costumes and disguises for him to wear at dances and masques.